savashn/ecewo/README.md

 #endif
 ```

-Let's rebuild our server by running `make rebuild` command in the terminal.
+Let's rebuild our server by running `make build` command in the terminal.
 And then we'll send a `POST` request at `http://localhost:4000/user`.
 You can use `POSTMAN` or something else to send requests.

 We'll send a request, which has a body like: